 We have set up the following system to minimize your risk.
-If you talk to other surveyors, they will most likely quote you the full fee for an Elevation Certificate which is around $600.
-By using our three step system, you only spend the full $600 if you will benefit by successfully reducing your annual flood insurance premium.
+By using our three step system, you only spend the full fee if you will benefit by successfully reducing your annual flood insurance premium.

 *Note that the work for Steps 2 and 3 must be done by a Licensed Land Surveyor.